Teel: Hokies channel their anger in rout of N.C. State

 Rather than mope, Tech played with channeled anger.

-“You hear all that stuff on Twitter,” center Brock Hoffman said, “and it just pisses [you] off, fuels the fire.”
+“You hear all that stuff on Twitter,” center Brock Hoffman said, “and it just ... fuels the fire.”

 Granted, the Wolfpack (1-1) may not be very good.
 But it did open with a 45-42 win over Wake Forest, headlined by 270 yards rushing and seven runs of at least 20 yards.